About

 Katie leading a walking tour out front of the Confucius Church in Sacramento’s Chinatown (Photo courtesy of Patrick Ettinger)

 When she isn’t researching or reading, Katie enjoys hiking with her dog Parker and partner Andy.
-She is also a quilter and enjoys embroidery.
+She is also a quilter, embroiderer, and archer.
 Her hobby historical interests include the Church of Latter Day Saints, Worlds Fairs, and weird history.

 Katie and Andy near Muir Woods, 2025.